swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/widgets.md

 Both widgets insert block which displays product from active deal.
 You can display random product or other specified product.
 You can also specify the deal.

-Widget "Daily Deals - Product" can output content as column or as row.
+Widget "Daily Deals - Product" can output content as a column or as a row.
 You are allowed to set CSS class to widget and customize its output: set background, set different font color to texts, etc.